sees9730/Planning-for-Autonomous-Gliders-Using-Stable-Sparse-RRT-in-Two-and-Three-Dimensional-Environments/README.md

 ## 5 Conclusion

-This study has comprehensively evaluated the application of the Stable Sparse RRT* (SST*)algorithm for planning dynamically feasible trajectories of a glider in both two-dimensional (2D) and three-dimensional (3D) environments.
+This study has comprehensively evaluated the application of the Stable Sparse RRT* (SST*) algorithm for planning dynamically feasible trajectories of a glider in both two-dimensional (2D) and three-dimensional (3D) environments.
 By systematically incorporating obstacles and wind disturbances in the 2D case and extending the analysis to a more complex 3D spatial domain, the research underscores the versatility and robustness of SST* in diverse planning scenarios.

 ### 5.1 Key Findings

 #### Two-Dimensional Environment

-In the two-dimensional analysis, SST* was tasked with navigating a glider through en vironments populated with obstacles and subjected to uniform wind disturbances.The implementation demonstrated that:
+In the two-dimensional analysis, SST* was tasked with navigating a glider through environments populated with obstacles and subjected to uniform wind disturbances.
+The implementation demonstrated that:

-• Cost Function Efectiveness: By analyzing a variety of cost functions, including range-centric, obstacle penalties, pitch-rate penalties, and altitude costs, SST* efec tively guided the glider to maximize glide range and maintain stability without relying on explicit goal sampling.
+• Cost Function Effectiveness: By analyzing a variety of cost functions, including range-centric, obstacle penalties, pitch-rate penalties, and altitude costs, SST* effectively guided the glider to maximize glide range and maintain stability without relying on explicit goal sampling.

-• Autonomous Goal Discovery: The evaluation without explicit goal sampling re vealed that SST* can autonomously discover optimal trajectories solely based on cost-based guidance.
-This capability highlights SST$^ { * } S$potential to operate efciently in scenarios where goal states are undefned or dynamic.
+• Autonomous Goal Discovery: The evaluation without explicit goal sampling revealed that SST* can autonomously discover optimal trajectories solely based on cost-based guidance.
+This capability highlights SST*’s potential to operate efficiently in scenarios where goal states are undefined or dynamic.

-• Obstacle Avoidance and Stability: The incorporation of obstacle proximity and pitch-rate penalties ensured collision-free paths and smooth fight profles, demon strating SST$^ { 7 米 } S$ability to balance multiple conficting objectives efectively.
+• Obstacle Avoidance and Stability: The incorporation of obstacle proximity and pitch-rate penalties ensured collision-free paths and smooth flight profiles, demonstrating SST*’s ability to balance multiple conflicting objectives effectively.

 #### Three-Dimensional Environment

-Extending the analysis to a three-dimensional environment introduced additional complexi ties, including increased state dimensionality and the necessity to account for yaw dynamics.The fndings in this domain include:
+Extending the analysis to a three-dimensional environment introduced additional complexities, including increased state dimensionality and the necessity to account for yaw dynamics.
+The findings in this domain include:

-• Enhanced Optimality: Through a series of iterative experiments, SST* exhibited convergence toward optimal trajectories in 3D space as the number of iterations in creased and pruning thresholds were refned.
-This confrms the algorithm’s asymptotic optimality in higher-dimensional state spaces.
+• Enhanced Optimality: Through a series of iterative experiments, SST* exhibited convergence toward optimal trajectories in 3D space as the number of iterations increased and pruning thresholds were refined.
+This confirms the algorithm’s asymptotic optimality in higher-dimensional state spaces.

-• Comprehensive Cost Function Analysis: The detailed examination of cost func tions in 3D, encompassing goal-centric, range-centric, obstacle penalties, pitch-rate and yaw-rate penalties, and altitude and heading costs, provided deeper insights into SST*’s trajectory optimization capabilities.
-The ability to fne-tune these cost func tions allowed for tailored trajectory planning that meets specifc mission objectives.
+• Comprehensive Cost Function Analysis: The detailed examination of cost functions in 3D, encompassing goal-centric, range-centric, obstacle penalties, pitch-rate and yaw-rate penalties, and altitude and heading costs, provided deeper insights into SST*’s trajectory optimization capabilities.
+The ability to fine-tune these cost functions allowed for tailored trajectory planning that meets specific mission objectives.

-• Robustness to Environmental Variations: The planner maintained optimal per formance despite the increased complexity of the 3D environment, including navi-

-gating around obstacles and adjusting to dynamic wind conditions.
+• Robustness to Environmental Variations: The planner maintained optimal performance despite the increased complexity of the 3D environment, including navigating around obstacles and adjusting to dynamic wind conditions.
 This robustness underscores SST*’s applicability to real-world, multi-dimensional planning problems.

 ### 5.2 Implications

-The successful implementation and evaluation of SST* in both 2D and 3D environments demonstrate its strong potential as an efcient and adaptable motion planning algorithm for autonomous glider navigation.
-The ability to operate without explicit goal sampling, relying instead on carefully designed cost functions, ofers signifcant fexibility in scenarios where goal states are not well-defned or are subject to change.
+The successful implementation and evaluation of SST* in both 2D and 3D environments demonstrate its strong potential as an efficient and adaptable motion planning algorithm for autonomous glider navigation.
+The ability to operate without explicit goal sampling, relying instead on carefully designed cost functions, offers significant flexibility in scenarios where goal states are not well-defined or are subject to change.
 Additionally, SST*’s asymptotic optimality in 3D spaces positions it as a viable solution for complex spatial planning tasks beyond the scope of traditional RRT-based planners.

 ### 5.3 Conclusion

-In summary, this report has demonstrated that the Stable Sparse RRT* algorithm is a pow erful and fexible tool for autonomous glider trajectory planning in both two-dimensional and three-dimensional environments.
-Its ability to efectively navigate complex environ ments, optimize trajectories based on diverse cost functions, and approach asymptotic op timality in higher-dimensional spaces highlights its suitability for a wide range of motion planning applications.
+In summary, this report has demonstrated that the Stable Sparse RRT* algorithm is a powerful and flexible tool for autonomous glider trajectory planning in both two-dimensional and three-dimensional environments.
+Its ability to effectively navigate complex environments, optimize trajectories based on diverse cost functions, and approach asymptotic optimality in higher-dimensional spaces highlights its suitability for a wide range of motion planning applications.

 ### Acknowledgments

-This is my bibliography, I really could not fgure out why my .bib wasn’t transferring.
+This is my bibliography, I really could not figure out why my .bib wasn’t transferring.

 • Paper ”Asymptotically Optimal Sampling-based Kinodynamic Planning”.